plaintext-w0rkm4n/PingViper/README.md

 # Pingviper
-Just a dumb tool that automates ping sweeps and Nmap scans.
+Just a dumb script that automates ping sweeps and Nmap scans.

 Usage